icaew-digital-archive/handbook/docs/admin-guides/web-archiving/browsertrix-behaviors.md

 ## Implementation Details

+> **Note:** The following file structure is for development and testing.
+In production, behaviors are loaded via URL from the GitHub repository (see [Browsertrix-crawler](browsertrix.md)).

 ### File Structure
 - Custom behaviors are JavaScript functions in a .js file
-- File must be located in a "custom-behaviors" folder
+- For testing: File must be located in a "custom-behaviors" folder
 - Folder should be in the same directory as the docker command execution
+- For production: Behaviors are loaded via URL from the [digital-archiving-scripts repository](https://github.com/icaew-digital-archive/digital-archiving-scripts/blob/main/browsertrix-crawler%20files%20and%20scripts/icaew-com-behaviors.js)

 ### Behavior Script